 ✅ P.E Nation’s main competitors include:

-💬 P.E Nation competes on both style and performance — positioned between luxury and technical activewear.
+💬 P.E Nation competes on both style and performance, positioned between luxury athleisure and technical sportswear.

 | Brand | Country | Focus | Target Audience |